FlintSH/fennel-trader/README.md

-# Fennel Auto Stock Buyer
+# Fennel Auto Stock Trader

-This is a simple Python script that uses the Fennel Invest API to automatically buy stocks across all accounts associated with a user's login.
+This is a simple Python script that uses the Fennel Invest API to automatically buy or sell stocks across all accounts associated with a user's login.

 ## How it works